Cyfrin/Updraft/courses/security/3-first-audit/19-access-control-writeup/+page.md

 The impact of our vulnerability should be pretty easy.
 Let's write it out now.

 ```
-**Impact:** Anyone can set/change the stored password, severly breaking the contract's intended functionality
+**Impact:** Anyone can set/change the stored password, severely breaking the contract's intended functionality
 ```

 Let's put things together in our report so far.